-- Comprehensively assessing the individual's needs and creating an individualized care coordination plan; working with the person to access services and supports in accordance with their care coordination plan, and reassessing the person's needs over time to adjust the care coordination plan and link them with ongoing services and supports to help them meet their goals. - Helping participants learn to live in housing, maintain their housing in a safe manner, get along with fellow tenants and the landlord. - Helping participants create support systems and participate in the community as they desire. - Assisting participants in accessing necessary furniture or household items to meet habitability needs. - \circ Provides reevaluation of participant need at least annually. - Assisting participants to find other appropriate permanent housing if they are no longer eligible for PSH.
+- O Comprehensively assessing the individual's needs and creating an individualized care coordination plan; working with the person to access services and supports in accordance with their care coordination plan, and reassessing the person's needs over time to adjust the care coordination plan and link them with ongoing services and supports to help them meet their goals. - o Helping participants learn to live in housing, maintain their housing in a safe manner, get along with fellow tenants and the landlord. - Helping participants create support systems and participate in the community as they desire. - Assisting participants in accessing necessary furniture or household items to meet habitability needs. - o Provides reevaluation of participant need at least annually.

-Minimum Performance Benchmarks for PSH Projects41
+Minimum Performance Benchmarks for PSH Projects